 According to one court ruling, it is “reasonable [to infer] that by such an arrangement the employer has impliedly agreed that service will continue during such period.”

 SEEKING THE ADVICE OF A WORKERS’ COMPENSATION ATTORNEY

-Since so many activities fall in the gray area of eligibility for workers’ compensation benefits, consulting with an experienced workers’ compensation attorney is advised if you have sustained an injury or illness at work during a break or lunch period.
-A lawyer who understands the law can help determine if you are eligible.
+Since so many activities fall in the gray area of eligibility for workers’ compensation benefits, consulting with an experienced Orange County workers’ compensation attorney is advised if you have sustained an injury or illness at work during a break or lunch period.
+An Orange County personal injury lawyer who understands the law can help determine if you are eligible.